PcapPlusPlus/pcapplusplus.github.io/docs/features.md

 A large variety of network protocols are supported, see the full list [here](#supported-network-protocols).

 Packets can be analyzed from any source including those captured from the network, packets stored in PCAP/PCAPNG files, and more.
 The design of PcapPlusPlus allows similar analysis capabilities for each packet, regardless of where it came from.
-For example, you can write the same code for parsing packets that are captured using DPDK, libpcap, WinPcap, raw sockets or read from a PCAP/PCAPNG file.
+For example, you can write the same code for parsing packets that are captured using DPDK, libpcap, WinPcap/Npcap, raw sockets or read from a PCAP/PCAPNG file.
 Same goes for packet crafting.

 Consider this simple code snippet that shows how to read a packet from a PCAP file, parse it, identify if it's an IPv4 packet and print the source and dest IP addresses: